-We obtained the various Basket Index closing levels below from Bloomberg Financial Markets.
-We make no representation or warranty as to the accuracy or completeness of information obtained from Bloomberg Financial Markets.
-The historical levels of each Basket Index and of the Basket should not be taken as an indication of future performance, and no assurance can be given as to the closing level of any Basket Index on any of the Ending Averaging Dates.
-We cannot give you assurance that the performance of the Basket Indices will result in the return of any of your initial investment.
+The historical levels of the Index should not be taken as an indication of future performance, and no assurance can be given as to the closing level of the Index on any of the Ending Averaging Dates.
+We cannot give you assurance that the performance of the Index will result in the return of any of your initial investment.